Azure/Industrial-IoT/docs/modules/discovery.md

 ### Configuration

 The Discovery process can involve active network and port scanning.
-Scanning can be finely configured, e.g. specifying
+Scanning can be finely configured, e.g. specifying:

 * address ranges (needed when hosted in a docker context where the host interfaces are not visible)
 * port ranges (to narrow or widen scanning to a list of known ports)
 * number of workers and time between scans (Advanced)

-If no active scanning is desired the configuration can also specify
+If no active scanning is desired the configuration can also specify:

 * a list of discovery URIs (which if provided disable the use of any address and port ranges in the configuration)